suruja/learner/README.md

 ### API

-Every input must be `Float64`.
-Either input, output or category must be a vector, aka `Array(Float64)`.
+Every value must be castable as `Float64`.
+Either input, output or category must be castable as a vector, aka `Array(Float64)`.
+Pass your query params in JSON format.

 `POST /:machine_id/upload?input_size=INPUT_SIZE&output_size=OUTPUT_SIZE`

 Upload a CSV file containing one row per data item, of `INPUT_SIZE` columns, resulting output in the last `OUTPUT_SIZE` columns.

 `PATCH /:machine_id/upload?input_size=INPUT_SIZE&output_size=OUTPUT_SIZE`

 Append your training data with a CSV file containing one row per data item, of `INPUT_SIZE` columns, resulting output in the last `OUTPUT_SIZE` columns.

 `GET /:machine_id/run?value=VALUE`

 Run your machine with your `VALUE`.

 `GET /:machine_id/classifiy?value=VALUE&categories=CATEGORIES`

 Classify your `VALUE` in the `CATEGORIES` you provided.